RallyRonnie/super-task-board/README.md

 ** If a task/child defect belongs to the filtered user, show ** If a scheduled story/defect belongs to the filtered user, show it and all of its tasks/child defects

+* When a story is set to accepted, it goes to the rightmost column and the tasks disappear.

 ## Development Notes

 * An example of a field combobox that has fields in an array of models